 Press Forward Funding Opportunities

-Press Forward is a coalition of funders committed to revitalizing local news across the country.
-All investments are guided by the funding priorities below.
+Press Forward is a network of funders committed to revitalizing local news across the country.
+All investments are guided by the four funding priorities below.

 How Press Forward operates

-Coalition funding will be distributed in three ways:
+Coalition funding are being invested in three ways:

 Aligned Grantmaking

 The bulk of funding committed to Press Forward so far is being invested through Aligned Grantmaking, where individual funders give directly to local news initiatives.
-Press Forward will provide a platform to enable funders to coordinate aligned grantmaking to local news organizations or issues areas (local climate reporting, local health reporting, etc.).
+Press Forward will provide a platform to enable funders to coordinate Aligned Grantmaking to local news organizations or issues areas.

 Press Forward Locals

-These emerging chapters offer a new opportunity for funders to work together to address specific, local information needs.
+Press Forward Locals are funder-led coalitions working to ensure their communities have access to the reliable local news and information residents need to thrive.
 Each chapter has committed to supporting a local pooled fund or investing in news collaborations that build common purpose and strengthen the local news ecosystem.

 Our Funding Priorities